vicotrbb/data_science/README.md

 ## Roadmap

 My learning roadmap will be based on this image, every time I complete a milestone will be added to the topic a notebook with all the stuff I have learned during the studies of that topic.
-Credits for the map to https://github.com/mrdbourke
+Credits for the map to https://github.com/mrdbourke (amazing ML content).

 ![Machine learning Roadmap](https://github.com/vicotrbb/data_science/blob/master/misc/2020-ml-roadmap-full.png)